ecamo19/learning_book/docs/how_to/set_up_a_r_package.md

 use_r()
 ```

-Create a test file that will be stored testthatfolder
+Create a test file that will be stored testthatfolder.
+Use the same name as the one used in the r script.
+The function will automatically a

 ```r
 use_test()